johnbntn/Compiler-in-C/README.md

 Lexical analysis is the process of breaking down code into segments called tokens, allowing the computer to process them.
 Telling the computer what tokens mean allows it to process them.

-FOr my lexer, a file containing:
+For my lexer, a file containing:
 ~~~
  4 +
 57